shibam17/musicappjs-workshop/README.md

 ## Create files and folders
 Since it is a web-app, we need to setup 3 things:

- 1. HTML file
+ 1. The HTML file
- 2. CSS file
+ 2. The CSS file
- 3. JavaScript file
+ 3. The JavaScript file

-but as we are making a music app and we want to make it beautiful, we will need some folders 🤔
+but as we are making a music app and we want to make it beautiful, we will need some folders: 🤔
 * Images
 * Music
 At last be ready with your favorite songs and their album cover images.   :wink:

 **Initial Setup**
-For the beginning of this workshop lets set up our IDE (Integrated Development Environment), for this I am going to use Rept.it.
+Let's start by setting up our IDE (Integrated Development Environment) in Rept.it, a free, online code editor.

-To start your coding right away click [here](https://repl.it/languages/html) and you will have your whole setup.
+To start your coding right away navigate to [repl.it/languages/html](https://repl.it/languages/html) and you will have your whole setup.

- You would see that there are already three folders named HTML, CSS and JavaScript.
+You would see that there are already three files named HTML, CSS and JavaScript.

 Now create the required folders of ***images*** and ***music***.